 Note: Many (but not all) of these games are also discussed in other rhythm articles.

 My kids love this game.
 It allows you some easy ways to assess how they’re understanding rhythms.

-To start, students think of a 4 or 8 beat rhythm using what they know.
+To start, students think of an 8 or 4 beat rhythm pattern using what they know.